Franz Xaver Nagl

 Franz Xaver Nagl S.T.D.
-(26 November 1855 – 4 February 1913) was a Cardinal of the Roman Catholic Church and Archbishop of Vienna as well as Titular Latin Archbishop of Tyre.
+(26 November 1855 – 4 February 1913) was a Cardinal of the Catholic Church and Archbishop of Vienna as well as titular Latin Archbishop of Tyre.

 Biography

 Nagl was born in Vienna, Austria, as the son of Leopold Nagl, a doorman, and Barbara Kloiber.
 He was educated at the Seminary of Krems and later at the Seminary of Sankt Pölten from 1874 until 1878, then finally at the University of Vienna, where he earned a doctorate in theology in 1883.
 He was ordained on 14 July 1878 and did pastoral work in the archdiocese of Vienna until 1882, when he was appointed chaplain of S. Maria dell'Anima in Rome, where he served until 1883.
 He was professor of philosophy and exegesis at the Seminary of Sankt Pölten until 1885.
 He was Chaplain at the Imperial Court of Vienna from 1885 until 1887.
 He was Rector of the Priest College and Church S. Maria dell'Anima from 1889 until 1902.
 He was created Protonotary apostolic in 1893 and was Canon of the cathedral chapter of Vienna.